Indiana, a State of Change

 John Dillinger’s body was sent back to Mooresville where he was eventually buried at Crown Hill Cemetery, Indianapolis.

-1. Madison, James.
-Indiana Through Tradition and Change.
-Indiana Historical Society.
-Indianapolis, 1982.
+Madison, James H. Indiana through Tradition and Change.
+Indianapolis, Indiana: Indiana Historical Soc., 1982.